adamws/kicad-kbplacer/README.md

 stabilizer footprints if not integral part of switch footprint, or RGB LEDs), define entries in `Additional elements settings` section.
 It behaves very similarly to switch diodes options with few exceptions:

+- corresponding switch is matched based on annotation number and not net code
 - there is no default position defined
 - there is no track routing